 Skin Conditions & Allergies

-Dermatitis, flea allergy, food allergies and skin infections lead to frequent vet visits.
-Ongoing management may include special diets and medication.
-Treatment: $300 - $1,500 per episode.
+Dermatitis, flea allergy dermatitis, food sensitivities and bacterial skin infections drive frequent vet visits and repeat claims.
+Ongoing management may involve medicated washes, antihistamines and elimination diets.
+Treatment typically runs $300 to $1,500 per episode.

 🐱